dmnavarro/bring-your-own-data-labs/labs/04_visualization_and_reporting/README.md

 ### Visualize Month over Month Quantity

 1. Add a new visual by duplicating the previous visual.
 Click on visual top right arrow and select **Duplicate visual**.

 2. Select **KPI** as the Visual Type (bottom left of the screen).

 3. In the field wells, click arrow in **Date** column to change the aggregation level to Month or as needed.
 <p align="center"><img src="img/kpi.png" width="600"/></p>

-1. Now select format visual by clicking on arrow on top right corner of the KPI graph.
+4. Now select format visual by clicking on arrow on top right corner of the KPI graph.

-2. Select **Different as percent(%)** under **comparison method** on the left.
+5. Select **Different as percent(%)** under **comparison method** on the left.
 <p align="center"><img src="img/kpi-percent.png" width="600"/></p>

 ### Review ML Insights

 1. Click the ‘Insights’ menu on the left.
 Notice all the suggested insights QuickSight has generated based on what has been built so far!

 2. Hover over any of the insights and click the ‘+’ to add it to the dashboard.
 <p align="center"><img src="img/add-insight.png" width="600"/></p>

 **NOTE:** You can customize the narrative by clicking on top right arrow of the visual and selecting **Customize narrative**.

-> Note: The interesting outlier in the above graph is that on Jan23rd, 2016, you see the dip in the number of taxis across all types.
+> &#128161; The interesting outlier in the above graph is that on Jan23rd, 2016, you see the dip in the number of taxis across all types.
 Doing a quick google search for that date, gets us this weather article from NBC New York
 <p align="center"><img src="https://s3.amazonaws.com/us-east-1.data-analytics/labcontent/reinvent2017content-abd313/lab2/qsimage22.PNG" width="600"/></p>

 *Using Amazon QuickSight, you were able to see patterns across a time-series data by building visualizations, performing ad-hoc analysis, and quickly generating insights.*